 Europa-Park, Europa-Park-Strasse 2, 77977 Rust, Germany

 What is it: Europa Park’s the largest theme park in Germany and the second most popular in Europe – following only Disneyland Paris and its jaw-dropping marketing budget.
-It has 11 rollercoasters and can accommodate 50,000 visitors a day.
-The park boasts several themed on-site hotels, but camping facilities are located nearby for those who want to escape back to reality.
+It has 13 roller coasters from the original Alpen Express Mine Train to the latest addition, a child-friendly coaster called the Ba-a-a Express.
+The park can accommodate up to 60,000 thrill-seekers daily and boasts several themed on-site hotels.
+Camping facilities are located nearby for those who want to escape back to reality.

 Features: Europa Park is based around country-themed sections, covering destinations such as Austria, Italy, England, France, Greece, Holland, Iceland, Portugal, Russia, Scandinavia, Spain and Switzerland.
 Rides and attractions in the England section include gems such as Silverstone Race Track, Crazy Taxi, London Bus – A magic carpet ride, Queen’s Diamonds and The Globe Theatre… you get the picture!
 There are also special sections such as the fairy tale-inspired Enchanted Forest along with an area dedicated to kids’ film fave Arthur And The Invisibles.
 Those staying on the site can choose from hotels themed around the Roman Colosseum, a Portuguese Monastery, Spanish villa and a lighthouse.
 There’s also a circus-themed guesthouse, camping park and Tipi village.
 Mums and dads will appreciate the on-site golf course and health spas.